epoberezkin/poberezkin.com/posts/2020-11-14-ajv-time-to-migrate-to-version-7.md

 ## Time to migrate to version 7!

 Although Ajv version 7 is still in beta, I believe it is stable enough and safe to use.
-Just make the version fixed until the major version is out of beta - there may be some small incompatible API changes.
+Just make the version fixed until the major version is out of beta - there may be small API changes.

 There are several benefits to switch to Ajv [v7.0.0-beta.4](https://github.com/ajv-validator/ajv/releases):

 - support of all important JSON Schema draft-2019-09 features:
   - many [new validation keywords](https://github.com/ajv-validator/ajv/blob/master/docs/json-schema.md#json-schema-draft-2019-09), including `unevaluatedProperties` than many users needed.
   - dynamic recursive references to enable [extending recursive schemas](https://github.com/ajv-validator/ajv/blob/master/docs/validation.md#extending-recursive-schemas)